Captain pleads not guilty to manslaughter in boat fire - WTMJ

 Boylan was accused of “misconduct, negligence and inattention” by failing to train his crew, conduct fire drills and have a roving night watchman on the boat when the fire ignited.

 Boylan, 67, was indicted in December and surrendered for booking Tuesday morning.
-He was held in lockup and appeared in court by video wearing a blue surgical mask.
+He was held in lockup and appeared in court by video.
 He was expected to be released later on a $250,000 bond.

 The rare federal charges against Boylan were brought under a pre-Civil War law designed to hold steamboat captains and crew responsible for maritime disasters that were much more frequent at the time.